A modular perspective to the jet suppression from a small to large radius in very high transverse momentum jets: Results

 \section{Results}

-This work covers the collision energy: ${\sqrt{s_\mathrm{NN}}= 5.02}$ TeV for the most central (0-10\%) Pb-Pb collisions and shows a comparison with selected experimental data available from the ATLAS and the CMS collaborations.
-The energy loss depicted in this work is achieved by the coupling of MATTER with LBT module.
-The secondary LBT module (which handles the low virtuality phase) remains the same throughout until and unless specified.
-Fig.~\ref{fig:pp-spectra} (top panel) shows the ${p+p}$ collision results for inclusive jet spectra at ${\sqrt{s}= 5.02~\rm TeV}$ for ${|y_{jet}|<2.8}$, which follow the JETSCAPE PP-19 tune~\cite{JETSCAPE:2019udz}, are then compared to the experimental data from the ATLAS~\cite{ATLAS:2022vii,ATLAS:2018gwx}.
-The ratio of inclusive jet cross-section using the JETSCAPE to the ATLAS data is shown in the bottom panel of Fig.~\ref{fig:pp-spectra}, which shows that the results are in the acceptable range up to (${\leq 20-30\%}$).
-We report the 0-10\% most central Pb-Pb jet spectra for $R$ = 0.4 in Fig.~\ref{fig:pbpb-spectra}.
-The ratio of the differential cross-section for inclusive jets in Pb-Pb collisions using JETSCAPE to the ATLAS~\cite{ATLAS:2022vii} data are shown in Fig.~\ref{fig:pbpb-spectra}.
-Here, $R_{\mathrm{AA}}$ is defined as
+This paper covers the collision energy of ${\sqrt{s_{\rm NN}}}$ = 5.02 TeV for the most central (0-10\%) Pb-Pb collisions and includes a comparison with selected experimental data from the ATLAS and the CMS collaborations for high-${p_{T}}$ jets.
+In this work, the energy loss is modeled through the coupling of the MATTER and LBT frameworks.
+The secondary LBT model (which handles the low virtuality phase) remains the same throughout until and unless specified.
+Fig.~\ref{fig:pp-spectra} (top panel) shows the ${p+p}$ collision results for inclusive jet spectra at ${\sqrt{s}= 5.02~\rm TeV}$ for ${|y_{jet}|<2.8}$, which follow the JETSCAPE PP-19 tune~\cite{JETSCAPE:2019udz}, are then compared to the experimental data from the ATLAS~\cite{ATLAS:2018gwx}.
+In this study, we have set running coupling constant ($\alpha_\mathrm{s}$) to 0.35 for all the calculations.

+The ratio of inclusive jet cross-section using the JETSCAPE to the ATLAS data is shown in the bottom panel of Fig.~\ref{fig:pp-spectra}, which shows that the results are in the acceptable range.
+We report the 0-10\% most central Pb-Pb jet spectra for $R$ = 0.4 in Fig.~\ref{fig:pbpb-spectra} (top panel).
+The ratio of the differential cross-section for inclusive jets in Pb-Pb collisions using JETSCAPE to the ATLAS~\cite{ATLAS:2018gwx} data are shown in Fig.~\ref{fig:pbpb-spectra} (bottom panel).

+In these heavy-ion collisions, high-${p_{T}}$ jets experience energy loss due to the interactions of partons with the QGP medium.
+This energy loss, referred to as jet quenching, is associated with the thermodynamic properties of the QGP, leading to significant suppression and medium modification of the jets.
+The modification is measured using the nuclear modification factor, a key observable, which quantifies the suppression of particle yields, particularly jets, in heavy-ion collisions compared to proton-proton collisions.